Kasabian: 2016–2021: For Crying Out Loud and Meighan's departure

 In July 2020, it was announced that Meighan was stepping down from Kasabian by mutual consent due to personal issues.
-It would soon emerge that Meighan had assaulted his then-fiancée with her daughter present in April, and would appear in court in July.
-In light of the revelations, the band stated that they had made the decision to sever their professional relationship with Meighan.
+It would soon emerge that Meighan had assaulted his then-fiancée in April; he was later to appear in court in July.
+In light of these revelations, the band stated that they had decided to sever their professional relationship with Meighan.

 Following Meighan's sacking, remaining band founders Pizzorno and Chris Edwards met to discuss Kasabian's future.
 They decided that the band should continue, and after considering the possibility of recruiting a new singer, Pizzorno felt it would be best if he took on the role himself.
-In late October 2020 the remaining band members issued a media statement confirming both Meighan's permanent dismissal from the band and his termination as a partner in their touring and merchandising companies.
+In late October 2020, the remaining band members issued a media statement confirming both Meighan's permanent dismissal from the band and his termination as a partner in their touring and merchandising companies.

 On 28 May 2021, Kasabian announced an October tour of the UK, their first since Meighan's departure, with Pizzorno assuming all lead vocal duties and touring guitarist Tim Carter becoming a full-time member of the band.
-The new-look Kasabian made its debut in Glasgow on 13 October, with the band now joined by Robert Harvey of The Music as a multi-instrumentalist and backing vocalist.
+The new-look Kasabian made its debut in Glasgow on 13 October, with the band now joined by Robert Harvey of the Music as a multi-instrumentalist and backing vocalist.

 On 1 October 2021, Liam Gallagher announced that Kasabian would be supporting him at Knebworth Park on 3 and 4 June 2022.
+The band also supported Gallagher at Hampden Park on 26 June that same year.

-The Alchemist's Euphoria (2021–present)
+2021–2022: The Alchemist's Euphoria

 On 27 October 2021, Kasabian released their first single in over four years, "Alygatyr".
 On 6 May 2022, a second single "Scriptvre" was released, along with a music video and the announcement of their seventh album The Alchemist's Euphoria, which was released on 12 August.
-On 3 June 2022, the day that Kasabian played at Knebworth Park as support act for Liam Gallagher, they released the third single "Chemicals" along with a lyric video, and, on 20 June 2022, a music video.
+On 3 June 2022, the day that Kasabian played at Knebworth Park as support act for Liam Gallagher, they released the third single "Chemicals" along with a lyric video and, on 20 June 2022, a music video.

+The Alchemist's Euphoria topped the UK Albums Chart, and despite polarising fan reception, it was generally praised by critics.